RADIO CAROLINE: THE TRUE STORY OF THE BOAT THAT ROCKED by RAY CLARK

 Radio Caroline survived storm-tossed waters, official harassment, going aground, a sinking, vessels being towed away by a creditor, a mutiny by the crew, two police raids, a hurricane, the loss of the world's largest ship's mast, government legislation and much, much more.
 The station has had a fascinating history - and Ray Clark brings the memories flooding back in this highly recommended book.

-The second, revised and updated, version of the book can be ordered from Amazon in both paperback and Kindle formats.
+The third, revised and updated, version of the book can be ordered from Amazon in both paperback and Kindle formats.

 Home 60s Disc-Jockeys Ha 60s Disc-Jockeys N-P